Power Line Injuries

 Case Example: Our lawyers represented the estate of a concrete pump truck driver who was electrocuted on Mercer Island when the boom of his concrete pump truck made contact with an overhead power line that was not properly marked and obscured by tree branches.
 Because of our prior experience successfully litigating two very similar cases, our lawyers were able to obtain a significant settlement for the family of the deceased construction worker without having to go through a lengthy trial.

 Under certain circumstances, utility companies are obliged to follow a higher standard of care than general contractors, given that utility companies are in the business of transmitting electricity, day in and day out.
 In many cases, if a power company fails to take appropriate action to maintain its power lines or keep trees and vegetation away from those lines, if the failure to take action results in a bystander’s injury or death, the utility company is likely liable.
 Utility companies like Puget Power are highly regulated by Washington State and there are specific regulations concerning how and where power lines are to be placed and maintained.
 Unfortunately, these rules are not always followed by power companies, so injuries due to downed power lines are not uncommon.

 When these injuries occur, you need a law firm that has the resources to engage the best experts in the field, who can accurately determine the cause of the injury and identify the safety standards that were violated.
-Kraft Davies, PLLC can help you today!
+Kraft Davies Olsson PLLC can help you today!